pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 ## Configure resources

 Before deploying a TiDB cluster, it is necessary to configure the resources for each component of the cluster depending on your needs.
-PD, TiKV and TiDB are the core service components of a TiDB cluster.
+PD, TiKV, and TiDB are the core service components of a TiDB cluster.
 In a production environment, you need to configure resources of these components according to their needs.
 For details, refer to [Hardware Recommendations](https://pingcap.com/docs/stable/hardware-and-software-requirements/).

 To ensure the proper scheduling and stable operation of the components of the TiDB cluster in Kubernetes, it is recommended to set Guaranteed-level quality of service (QoS) by making `limits` equal to `requests` when configuring resources.
 For details, refer to [Configure Quality of Service for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/).